elsonico/gallery-piwigo-migration/README.md

 All photos are downloaded from Gallery 1.x, and they need to be downloaded only once.
 The field `downloaded` is set to 1 when the download is complete.
 The same applies to Piwigo uploads.
 Once the photo is successfully uploaded, the field `uploaded` is set to 1.
 The `albums` table also has a column `migrated`, which is set to 1 once an album is migrated.
 This ensures that if your migration is aborted in the middle of migrating an album with its sub-albums and photos, you can safely continue from where you left off.

+## Usage
+Both collecting metadata and migration are expected to be handle album by album.
+These approach has been tested only with albums on Gallery root and it handles tehir sub albums as well.

+Collect metadata: ```./collect_gallery_meta_data.py [album_name]```
+Execute migration: ```./execute_migration.py [album_name]```

+For more detailed instructions please check my [blog post](https://www.auroranrunner.com/2024/08/04/migrating-from-gallery-menalto-1-x-to-piwigo-an-open-source-solution/)
+.

 ## Functionality
 This code has been tested by successfully migrating over 13,000 photos across 25 albums and sub-albums.
 It worked for me, but I take no responsibility if it does not work for you.
 I strongly suggest taking backups before starting anything.